-The Squid and the Whale director Noah Baumbach returns to the Venice Lido with his latest Netflix collaboration, Marriage Story, which sublimely manages to find humour and humanity in the mutually assured destruction of a messy divorce.
+The Squid and the Whale director Noah Baumbach returns with his latest Netflix collaboration, Marriage Story, which sublimely manages to find humour and humanity in the mutually assured destruction of a messy divorce.

 Adam Driver plays New York theatre director Charlie, while Scarlett Johansson plays Nicole, an actress who gave up her Hollywood career to be Charlie’s muse and wife.
 We first see them through loving eyes as each recounts what they love about each other: the peccadillos, the qualities, the habits, the reasons.
 It’s a sweet way of entering the relationship, which is immediately undercut by the fact these ostensible love letters have been written at the behest of a mediator as the couple prepares to separate.
 They won’t even be shared, as Nicole storms out of the session, uncomfortable with the process.